tim-fan/festivity_maps/README.md

 Overall results are very promising, but with some potential areas to explore:
 * Close-up displays take up more pixels than those further away, so achieve higher festivity scores.
 Consider re-weighting with depth-anything estimates.
 * Should a bunch of decorated palm trees really win the "most festive" prize?
-How can we capture aspects of creativity, novelty, abilty to inspire awe, etc?
+How can we capture aspects of creativity, novelty, ability to inspire awe, etc?
 Probably not with a per-pixel metric - try a VLM?

 ## Failed approach: dino.txt